kkekk/private_events/README.md

 - [x] Modify your User’s Show page to list all the events a user has created.
 - [x] Create an attend button on event#show
 - [ ] Create an unattend button on event#show
+- [ ] Restrict access to the buttons if event is over
+- [ ] In users profile page, split past events into another card